 - Above all, there remains a high chance of the SPAC being inept in identifying a suitable acquisition candidate.
 In this scenario, two possibilities come up.
 Either the SPAC has to ask their stakeholders to agree to approval for extending the allotted timing.

 Secondly, the entire SPAC might have to dissolve itself and return the principal amount to the parent account.
 Further, the amount returned must also include all interests that it has accumulated.

 How do SPACs benefit real estate sponsors and investors?

-Moreover SPACs are an excellent alternative to publicly traded REITs or raising a private fund.
-Additionally, the sponsors also receive incentive of founder shares of about 20% in the SPAC’s outstanding shares post IPO.
-Therefore, such equity stake compensates the sponsors in a similar way to that of the SPAC’s investors and the owners of the target company.
+Moreover, SPACs are an excellent alternative to publicly traded REITs or raising private funds.
+Additionally, the sponsors also receive the incentive of founder shares of about 20% in the SPAC’s outstanding shares post IPO.
+Therefore, such an equity stake compensates the sponsors in a similar way to that of the SPAC’s investors and the owners of the target company.

-The owner of the target company can easily go public at a greater speed than that after a traditional IPO or direct listing.
-Moreover investors of the spac investment vehicle, can co-invest alongside the sponsor management and generate attractive risk-adjusted returns.
-Furthermore, these real estate investors enjoy a higher amount of liquidity that such investments in a publicly-traded entity provides.
+The owner of the target company can easily go public at a greater speed than after a traditional IPO or direct listing.
+Moreover, investors of the SPAC investment vehicle, can co-invest alongside the sponsor management and generate attractive risk-adjusted returns.
+Furthermore, these real estate investors enjoy a higher amount of liquidity than such investments in a publicly-traded entity provide.